 - FT6 (CMP – also known as Plenum)

-Usually, the cables that are fire-rated, there would be ratings printed on the cable itself.
+Usually, cables that are in-wall rated, you can see the rating printed on the cable itself.

 Fire rated cables are made of special materials that are made to be fire resistant / fire retardant & nearly (if not completely) smokeless when it burns.